Fishing - Fall Crappie Fishing Tactics

 Casting and Slow Retrieving

 In shallower water, casting can be just as effective as vertical jigging.
 Light jigs and small crankbaits can be cast beyond the target and retrieved slowly through productive water.
-This works well along weed edges, flats, and around visible structure.
+This works well along weed edges, flats, and visible structure.

 Live Minnow Fishing